-1.4.2 Carbon and carbon-manganese steels are permitted for manufacture of components of boilers, heat exchangers and pressure vessels at design temperatures up to 400 °C, and low-alloy steel, at design medium temperatures up to 500 °C. The use of these steels for media with temperatures above the specified values may be permitted on condition that their mechanical properties and average stress to produce rupture in 100000 h satisfy the current standards and are guaranteed by the manufacturer at the specified elevated temperature.
-For media with temperatures above 500 °C the components, valves of boilers and heat exchangers shall generally be made of alloy steel.

-1.4.3 For heat exchangers and pressure vessels with design medium temperatures below $250 \,^{\circ}$ C, on agreement with the Register, hull structural steel may be used according to the requirements of 3.2, Part XIII "Materials".
+- 1.4.2 Carbon and carbon-manganese steels are permitted for manufacture of components of boilers, heat exchangers and pressure vessels at design temperatures up to 400 °C, and low-alloy steel, at design medium temperatures up to 500 °C. The use of these steels for media with temperatures above the specified values may be permitted on condition that their mechanical properties and average stress to produce rupture in 100000 h satisfy the current standards and are guaranteed by the manufacturer at the specified elevated temperature.
+For media with temperatures above 500 °C the components, valves of boilers and heat exchangers shall generally be made of alloy steel. - 1.4.3 For heat exchangers and pressure vessels with design medium temperatures below 250 °C, on agreement with the Register, hull structural steel may be used according to the requirements of 3.2, Part XIII "Materials".

-For some components of heat exchangers and pressure vessels with working pressures below 0,7 MPa and design medium temperatures below 120 °C semi-killed steel may be used on agreement with the Register.
+For some components of heat exchangers and pressure vessels with working pressures below $0.7~\mathrm{MPa}$ and design medium temperatures below $120~\mathrm{^{\circ}C}$ semi-killed steel may be used on agreement with the Register.

-1.4.4 When the yield stress at the elevated temperature is taken as the design characteristic of the material (refer to 2.1.4.1), tensile tests of the material shall be carried out at the design wall temperature; when the design characteristic is the average stress to produce rupture in 100 000 h, the data on the average stress at the design wall temperature shall be submitted to the Register.

-1.4.5 The use of alloy steel for boilers, heat exchangers and pressure vessels is subject to special consideration by the Register.

-In this case, it is necessary to submit to the Register data on mechanical properties, average stress to produce rupture in 100 000 h at the design wall temperature for steel and welded joints, technological characteristics, welding technique and heat treatment.
+- 1.4.4 When the yield stress at the elevated temperature is taken as the design characteristic of the material (refer to 2.1.4.1), tensile tests of the material shall be carried out at the design wall temperature; when the design characteristic is the average stress to produce rupture in 100 000 h, the data on the average stress at the design wall temperature shall be submitted to the Register. - 1.4.5 During the use of alloy steel for boilers, heat exchangers and pressure vessels it is necessary to submit to the Register data on mechanical properties, average stress at the design wall temperature for steel and welded joints, technological characteristics, welding technique and heat treatment.